rafaelmaeuer/open-apollo/README.md

 4. Build & Run :)

+## Functions

+- Online-Playback (Streaming Mode)
+- Offline-Playback (Offline-Mode)
+- Explore Playlists, Artists and Tracks
+- Search for Playlists, Artists and Tracks
+- Configuration in Settings

+## Interaction

+- Offline Mode: enable/disable in Settings
+- Shuffle Mode: enable/disable in Settings
+- Update Playlists: longPress on Playlists
+- Download Playlists: longPress on Playlist
+- Delete Cache: in Settings -> Local Storage
+- Delete Downloads: in Settings -> Local Storage
+- Volume: turn Digital Crown while in playback

+*Note: Playlists only appear if they are marked as favorite*

 ## Improvements

+### TODO

+- [ ] Add option to update downloaded playlists
+- [ ] Set audio quality in settings (320/160 kbits)
+- [ ] Add cover art in background of audio player
+- [ ] Fix buttons in download confirmation prompt
+- [ ] Fix Downloads appearance after completion

+### Done

+- [X] Updated menu icons
+- [X] Replacement of Force-Touch (deprecation)
+- [X] Update for iOS 14 and watchOS 7
 - [X] New spinner animation while loading
 - [X] Invert colors of logout buttons
 - [X] Handle error if FileID is not found
 - [X] Confirmation popups on local storage deletion
 - [X] Update playlists with long press on playlists button
 - [X] Add Feedback view for update or deletion
-- [ ] Add playlist update for downloads in settings
-- [ ] Set audio quality in settings (320/160 kbits)
-- [ ] Add cover art in background of audio player
+- [X] Update for iOS 13 and watchOS 6